amateur-dev/Astra/LLM_SETUP.md

 ## Overview

-The app now includes optional LLM-based text processing powered by Ollama and Llama 3.
-This feature is **completely optional** and the app works perfectly fine without it using Apple's on-device speech recognition.
+The app uses **Whisper.cpp** for local speech-to-text transcription and includes optional LLM-based text processing powered by Ollama and Llama 3.
+The LLM feature is **completely optional** and enhances the transcribed text for better readability.

 ## Why LLM Integration?